Tanz0rz/haxe-fmod/README.md

 ## Features
-- FMOD in HaxeFlixel!
+- FMOD in Haxe!
 (Windows builds only)
   - Haxe version 4.x.x
   - FMOD Studio/API version 2.00.08
 - FMOD Studio Live Update for real-time mixing of sounds in your game (make sure to disable auto-reconnect in FMOD Studio)